-As a woman and as a mother myself, I enjoy a myriad of freedoms.
-This week, I balanced my work schedule with watching one of my daughters in a stage play.
-I also chose what I wanted for dinner.
+As a woman and as a mother, I enjoy a myriad of freedoms.
+I can balance my work schedule with watching one of my daughters in a stage play.
+I also choose what I want for dinner.
 This isn’t just freedom.
 It’s economic liberation that many people of our generation take for granted.

 I am a businesswoman and a champion of girls’ education.
 I pursue both with a sense of urgency.
-This stems from a collection of memories that I have today from both my grandmother and my mom (now 84).
+This stems from a collection of memories and financial values from both my grandmother and my mom (now 84).

 My Grandmother’s Story: Facing Hardship From a Young Age

 My grandmother, the late Josephine Smola, was an immigrant from Poland.
 She was 2 years old when she came to the U.S. in 1905.

 Josephine studied until 6th grade, when she was old enough to embrace fine-sewing and weaving skills.
 Just right to work at a sweatshop in the Bronx, with long hours and a handful of coins at the end of the week.
 It was necessary, as my grandfather had a job at the Horn & Hardart automat, and they were raising two daughters together.

 In the height of the Depression, my grandparents had the opportunity to become superintendents for an eight-unit apartment building in the South Bronx, which would allow them to live rent-free.